lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Immerse yourself in the authentic **daily life of the Lisu minority** in Liju village.
+          Experience the authentic **daily life of the Lisu minority** in Liju village.

-          Experience their warm hospitality, learn about their sustainable way of living,
+          Feel their warm hospitality, learn about their sustainable way of living,

           and gain insights into a culture deeply connected to nature.
         image:
           type: ImageBlock
           url: /images/Icon5b.jpg